-\ Four snow days are built into the school calendar.
-If we have less than four snow days the last day of school will be moved to an earlier date by the number of days not used (Example- we use 2 snow days our last day of school will be 2 days earlier).
-If we have more than four snow days the last day of school will be extended by the number of days past the four built-in snow days.
+Three snow days are built into the school calendar.
+If we have less than three snow days the last day of school will be moved to an earlier date by the number of days not used (Example- we use 2 snow days our last day of school will be 1 day earlier).